 The hot springs in Baños are pretty famous - they are, after all, what the town is named after.
 There are a number to choose from including the ever popular Las Piscinas de la Virgen.

 Keen to spend our time relaxing and not surrounded by loud children, we walked the 2km out of town to Piscina El Salado, which attracts less tourists also.
 After donning our rather attractive rental swimming caps we spent a good couple of hours languidly relaxing in the hot pools and rapidly jumping out of the ice-cold pools.
 After too long spent on rather uncomfortable bicycle seats the day before, we couldn't have chosen a better way to unwind.

 How to get there: Walk along Rocafuerte away from the town centre, you will pass the cemetery on your left.
 Keep going until you reach the beginnings of a small path that will lead you to a bridge across the river.
 When you come back up on to a road, turn left and walk a further 10 minutes until you see the baths.
 If unsure, ask any local along the way.
 You can also take a bus leaving from Rocafuerte for $0.25 which takes around 10 minutes.

-#4 swing high at casa del arbol
+#4 swing high at the world famous casa del arbol, Ecuador!

 They say a picture is worth a thousand words - and when it comes to Casa del Arbol, they couldn't be more right.
 In fact, the picture you take upon the famous swing is actually far more impressive than the place itself.
 Yet, a trip here remains high on every backpacker's list and it's a nice enough place to spend a couple of hours on a sunny day.